almarklein/asgineer/README.md

 is just too awkward, so I created this minimal layer on top.

-When running asgish on [uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks avaialble (it should be faster than Sanic).
+When running asgish on [uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks available (it should be faster than Sanic).

 Other ASGI frameworks include [Starlette](https://github.com/encode/starlette), [Quart](https://github.com/pgjones/quart),
 and [others](https://asgi.readthedocs.io/en/latest/implementations.html#application-frameworks).